ArmaanKafaipour/Page-Replacement-Simulation/README.txt

-Project Title: Programming Assignment 4
+Project Title: Page Replacement Algorithm Simulation
 Name: Armaan Kafaipour
-Red ID: 820398274
 Date: 12/7/2020

-Running the project - The project is written in C# using Mircosoft Visual Studio.
-The Visual Studio solution in this directory, PA4.sln, can simply be opened using Visual Studio and run.

 Changing the input file path - Line 18 in Program.cs contains the path variable.
 This path must be changed to the appropriate path that contains the input data text file.

+data1.txt and data2.txt are both included in the project folder.
+Input data is in the format of:
+Task Number , Memory Address Reference, Read/Write